amarine-py/crag-apps/planning/Proposal.md

 # Alex Marine -- Capstone Proposal: Crag Apps -- Partner Finder

 Crag Apps aims to be a suite of climbing-related web applications.
 Each individual app solves a separate problem.
-The overall bundle will bee called "Crag Apps."
+The overall bundle will be called "Crag Apps."
 I am only focusing on ONE of the individual apps for this capstone project.
 That individual app is called (as of now) Partner Finder.

 ## 1. Problem Statement

-As a climber, it can be quite difficult to find partners whose goals align with your own.
+As a climber, it can be frustrating to find partners whose goals align with your own.
 There isn't one archetypal "climber."
 People climb for many reasons, including recreation, competition, exercise, solitude, and adventure.
 There are also many different types of climbing.
 This fact makes it difficult to find a partner that shares similar goals and ambitions.

 What's more, climbing is a passion that can involve inherent risks.
 This makes it not only convenient but sometimes essential to align yourself with others who take safety as seriously as you do.